shounakmulay/Telephony/example/README.md

-# flutter_sms_example
+# telephony_example

-Demonstrates how to use the flutter_sms plugin.
+Demonstrates how to use the telephony plugin.

 ## Getting Started